rousef42/common-messaging-parent/README.md

 * common-contract-enricher helps with the generation of classes from the API Java Shared Data (JSD) files.

-* common-testing is a tiny articact used as a test dependency to provide small utilities for JUnit testing purposes (such as message file reader function)
+* common-testing is a tiny artifact used as a test dependency to provide small utilities for JUnit testing purposes (such as message file reader function)
 The testing dependency import should use the scope import:
 ```bash
 <scope>import</scope>